|Public Works Director|

-The street Crew collects brush from residential properties within the city continually throughout the year.
+The street Crew collects brush from residential properties within the city the 1st full week of every month.
 Brush piles should be placed on the boulevard–not in the street–should not be mixed with other yard waste, and should be limited to a size that can be collected by the Street Crew in 30 minutes or less.
 If a property owner hires a contractor to remove a tree, the contractor should take care of disposal.

 Will the City remove my boulevard tree if I don’t like it?